orchestracities/anubis/docs/user/walkthrough.md

   - Resource
   - Resource Type
 In case an JWT token is passed over, user id, roles and groups are used to filter policies that are only valid for him.
+Unless the user is super admin or tenant admin.
 To return policies from a service path tree, you can used the wildchar "#".
 For example, using `/Path1/#` you will obtain policies for all subpaths, such as: `/Path1/SubPath1` or `/Path1/SubPath1/SubSubPath1`.